Conservation Hydrology

 Water is the ultimate resource.
 Thankfully, the Clean Water Act now recognizes the “pave and pipe paradigm” as disastrously flawed and hydro-illiterate.
 These outmoded engineering practices capture, concentrate, and convey water away from a site as quickly as possible.
 The old drain-age is now being replaced by a new retain-age.

-The WATER Institute advocates a new paradigm of stormwater management based on “waterspread” restoration, with a call to slow it, spread it, sink it: Slow the water down.
+The WATER Institute advocates a new paradigm of stormwater management based on “waterspread” restoration, with a call to slow it, spread it, sink it:, store it, spread it: Slow the water down.
 Spread the water out.
 Sink the water into the land.
+Store water in the aquifer.
+Share the water with all of life.

-Practical waterspread applications, such as bio-swales and rain gardens serve to biologically filter stormwater, enhancing water quality.
+Practical waterspread applications, such as bio-swales, raingardens and stuffed gullies serve to biologically filter stormwater, enhancing water quality.
 These applications can also enhance water quantity by optimizing groundwater recharge and reducing peak flood flows.
 If you live in a flood plain, these ideas may be more challenging to implement.
 You will need to evaluate the slope stability, soil porosity, storm event size, and run-off volumes of your site to determine which of these concepts are appropriate.
 When we learn to think like a watershed, we can transform development practices that will protect water quality and quantity.

 Wells illustration_OAEC